-We determined that certain collaborations with a third-party are within the scope of Topic ASC 606, Revenue Recognition from Contracts with Customers, or ASC 606.
-The collaboration agreement is made up of multiple modules related to various research activities.
+We determined that certain collaborations with a third-party were within the scope of Topic ASC 606, Revenue Recognition from Contracts with Customers, or ASC 606.
+The collaboration agreement was made up of multiple modules related to various research activities.
 While the third party has the option to terminate the agreement at the conclusion of any module, we identified a single performance obligation to provide research services within each module for which we receive monetary consideration.
-The consideration is recognized as revenue over each module and revenue of \$0.9 million was recognized during each of the years ended December 31, 2022 and December 31, 2021.
+The consideration was recognized as revenue over each module and revenue of \$0.9 million was recognized during the year ended December 31, 2022.
+There was no corresponding revenue recognized from a collaboration during the year ended December 31, 2023.

 The National Institutes of Health awarded us a Small Business Technology Transfer cost reimbursable grant to support a clinical collaboration with Memorial Sloan Kettering Cancer Center, or MSK, to study Iomab-ACT, our CD45-targeting Antibody Radio-Conjugate, for targeted conditioning to achieve lymphodepletion prior to administration of a CD19-targeted CAR T-cell therapy developed at MSK.
-We recognized other revenue during the years ended December 31, 2022 and 2021 of \$0.1 million and \$0.2 million, respectively, from this grant.
+We recognized other revenue during the years ended December 31, 2023 and December 31, 2022 of \$0.1 million in each year from this grant.